strategicdata/pmhc-mds-spec/doc/user-documentation.rst

       :alt: PMHC MDS Invite Accepted

 7. If the user requires more than one role you can now follow the instructions at :ref:`adding_roles`.
-Also update the organisations contact details, if a new user is the organistions primary contact.
+Also update the organisation's contact details, if a new user is the organisation's primary contact.

 .. _accepting_invitation: